sandstreamdev/std/README.md

 #### lerp

-Linearly interpolates two given values by normal value of their distance.
+Linearly interpolates two given values by the normal value of their distance.

 ##### Type signature